 Has life ever brought you to a point where you felt that you’re at rock bottom?
-Which hardship experience did you go through?
 Failed your exams and didn’t make it to college?
 Broke up with the person whom you thought was the love of your life?
 Got fired or retrenched?
 Almost everyone has been there.
-It’s a place where you feel like a total failure and that you can’t live through that phase in your life.
+It’s a place where you feel like a total failure and often think that you can’t live through that phase in your life.

 From Christian Moore’s book, ‘The Resilience Breakthrough:27 tools for turning adversity into action’, resilience is the ability to bounce back when you have every reason to shut down-but you fight on!
 Resilient people have both tapped and untapped reserves, enabling them to overcome and thrive as they face the setbacks, challenges, and fears of daily life.

 “expect sadness like you expect rain. both, cleanse you.”-Nayyirah Waheed

 Resilience is often referred to as grit.
 Other names that can refer to the same is strength, durability, toughness, adaptability and hardiness.
 Norman Garmezy is a developmental psychologist and clinician credited for being the first to study the concept of Resilience.